 “Once we implemented the product, we had other divisions say, ‘You know, we’re in the same situation,’” says Richter. “'We really want to move away from a paper environment and go more electronic.'”

 Additional divisions began adopting similar asset management processes, including the forestry department, and parks and recreation.
 Today, 10 out of 17 public works departments in Colorado Springs use Cartegraph, and they’ve seen large efficiencies across the board.

-“We’re looking at just over $2 million in ROI over the last ten years of using Cartegraph,” says Richter.
+“We’re looking at nearly $2.5 million in ROI over the last ten years of using Cartegraph,” says Richter.
 “Prior to Cartegraph, we were lucky if we were able to recoup $1,000 in sign damage for the entire year.
 After implementing Cartegraph, we’ve been able to see a $70,000 return for the first quarter of 2016.”

 Specifically, they’ve been able to eliminate steps in workflow processes—just one example of how Colorado Spring uses Cartegraph to become a high-performance government.
 In the traffic engineering workflow alone, they’ve utilized digitized data and asset reporting to remove five inefficient steps and increase productivity.

 Now, Richter and his department can’t imagine running the city without Cartegraph OMS: “Utilizing Cartegraph and Esri’s ArcGIS online has opened brand new doors to us that we never thought about before.”